 - After activation is approved, users can complete their tasks in Azure AD.

 A Privileged Identity Management (PIM) solution can help protect an organisation’s IT infrastructure and in turn protect the business from cyber attacks in various ways such as:

 - Create segregation between end users and administrator accounts so that no normal user will have access or privilege to carry out sensitive tasks.

-- If any user needs elevated privileges, Privileged Identity Management (PIM) can provide one-time administrative access to the required services, reducing the chances of misuse by any employee.
+- If any user needs elevated privileges Privileged Identity Management (PIM) can provide one-time administrative access to the required services, this will reduce the chances of misuse by any employee.

 - Continuous monitoring and tracking will ensure no suspicious activity is left ignored.

 - Relevant stakeholders can receive alerts regarding any privileged activity being carried out.

 - PIM offers a consolidated dashboard to view all access permissions granted to all users.

 - Multi factor authentication is also supported by PIM solutions.